jsdf/coffee-react/README.md

 # Coffee-React

 Coffee-React provides a JSX-like syntax for building [React](http://facebook.github.io/react/) components with the full awesomeness of CoffeeScript.
+[Try it out](https://jsdf.github.io/coffee-react-transform/).

 Included is the `cjsx` executable, which is wrapper for `coffee`, using [coffee-react-transform](https://github.com/jsdf/coffee-react-transform) and